EtiennePerot/ascrubber/README.md

 Compiling
 ---------

-There is a package for [ascrubber in the AUR](https://aur.archlinux.org/packages.php?ID=62848).
+There is a package for [ascrubber in the AUR].

 If you want to compile it manually, you need `libflac` and `libflac++`, which typically come with `flac` itself.
 You also need `cmake` and the rest of the regular build toolchain (`gcc` and friends).